Kingdom of Navarre: Partition and union with Aragon

 The dynastic crisis resulting from Sancho's assassination worked to the benefit of the Castilian and Aragonese monarchs.
 Alfonso VI of León and Castile took control of La Rioja, the Lordship of Biscay, the County of Álava, the County of Durango and part of Gipuzkoa.
 Sancho Ramírez, successor to his father, Ramiro of Aragon, took control of the rest of the territory and was recognised as king by the Pamplonese nobility.
 The land around the city of Pamplona, the core of the original kingdom, became known as the County of Navarre, and was recognised by Alfonso VI as a vassal state of the kingdom of León and Castile.
 Sancho Ramírez began in 1084 a renewed military expansion of the southern lands controlled by Muslim forces.
 That year, the city of Arguedas, from which the Bardenas region could be controlled, was taken.
 After the death of Sancho Ramírez in 1094, he was succeeded by Peter I, who resumed the expansion of the territory, taking the cities of Sádaba in 1096 and Milagro in 1098, while threatening Tudela.

 Alfonso the Battler (1104–1134), brother of Peter I, secured for the country its greatest territorial expansion.
 He wrested Tudela from the Moors (1114), re-conquered the entire country of Bureba, which Navarre had lost in 1042, and advanced into the current Province of Burgos.
-He also annexed Labourd, with its strategic port of Bayonne, but lost its coastal half to the English soon after.
+He also annexed Labourd, with its strategic port of Bayonne, but lost its coastal half to the Duchy of Aquitaine soon after.
 The remainder has been part of Navarre since then and eventually came to be known as Lower Navarre.
 Toward the south, he moved the Islamic border to the Ebro river, with Rioja, Nájera, Logroño, Calahorra, and Alfaro added to his domain.

 In 1118, the city of Zaragoza was taken by the Aragonese forces, and on 25 February 1119 the city of Tudela was taken and incorporated into Pamplona.

 The 1127 Peace of Támara delimited the territorial domains of the Castilian and Aragonese realms, the latter including Pamplona.
 The lands of Biscay, Álava, Gipuzkoa, Belorado, Soria and San Esteban de Gormaz went back to the Pamplonese kingdom.